CodeForPhilly/balancer-main/backend/docs/BACKEND_DOCKER_METHODS.md

 #### NOTE

-The local server does not run as a background process, so you'll need to give it its own terminal to run in!
+The local server does not (by default) run as a background process, so you'll need to give it its own terminal to run in!

-### Test utilities

 #### Launching shell-plus